Modern Age of Comic Books: Development of the X-Men franchise

 By the mid-1980s, X-Men had become one of the most popular titles in comics.
-Marvel decided to build on this success by creating a number of spin-off titles, sometimes collectively referred to as "X-Books".
-These early X-Books included New Mutants (which would later become X-Force), X-Factor, Excalibur, and a Wolverine solo series.
+Marvel decided to build on this success by creating a number of spin-off titles, sometimes collectively referred to as "X-books".
+These early X-books included The New Mutants (which would later become X-Force), X-Factor, Excalibur, and a Wolverine solo series.
 There were many new popular additions to the X-Men in the 1990s, including Cable and Bishop.

 By the early 1990s, X-Men had become the biggest franchise in comics, and by the middle of the decade over a dozen X-Men-related comic books, both continuing and limited series, were published each month.
-On an almost annual basis from 1986 until 1999, one storyline crossed-over into almost every X-Book for two to three months.
-These "X-Overs" usually led to a spike in sales.
+On an almost annual basis from 1986 until 1999, one storyline crossed over into almost every X-book for two to three months.
+These "X-overs" usually led to a spike in sales.

 This sales boom resulted in a great deal of merchandising, such as action figures, video games, and trading cards.
 This success was thanks in no small part to the Fox Network's animated X-Men series, which debuted in 1992 and drew in a large number of younger fans.

 The sales boom began to wane in the mid to late 1990s, due to the crash of the speculators' market and the effect it had on the industry.
 Marvel declared bankruptcy in 1996, and as a result, scaled back all of their franchises, including X-Men.
 A number of "X-books" were canceled, and the amount of limited series published, as well as general merchandise, was reduced.

 In the early 2000s, a series of blockbuster X-Men films have kept the X-Men franchise healthy, and have resulted in a larger market presence outside of comics.
 In 1999–2000, a new animated series, X-Men: Evolution debuted, while new toys have been developed and sold since the success of the first X-Men feature film.
 The comic books themselves have been reinvented in series such as Grant Morrison's New X-Men and the Ultimate X-Men, which, like Marvel's other "Ultimate" series, is an alternative universe story, starting the X-Men tale anew.
-This was done for X-Men, and other books, because Marvel feared that the long and complex histories of the established storylines of certain titles were scaring off new readers.
+This was done for X-Men, and other books because Marvel feared that the long and complex histories of the established storylines of certain titles were scaring off new readers.